 Finding Good, Affordable Daycare in Sydney Is Going to Be a Challenge.

-Not only is childcare expensive in Sydney (up to $200 per day), but it also comes with long waitlists.
-You’re going to have to be the squeaky wheel that gets the grease and, in this case, you’re going to have to start squeaking early and louder than anyone else, especially since you’re moving to Australia from overseas.
+Not only is daycare expensive in Sydney (up to $200 per day), but it also comes with long waitlists.
+You're going to have to be the squeaky wheel that gets the grease.
+And, you're going to have to start squeaking early and louder than anyone else.
+Especially since you're moving to Australia from overseas.

-One of my American expat friends was told by a daycare center that she needed to call them every week because, if she didn’t, they would simply forget about her.
+One of my American expat friends was told by a daycare center that she needed to call them every week or they would simply forget about her.

-When she told me this my first reaction was “Yeah, right.
+When she told me this, my first reaction was “Yeah, right.
 Whatever.
-Next.”, but then she explained that, for the price, location, and good recommendations from other moms in her neighborhood, she was more than willing to call once a week.
-She even scheduled the weekly call-in on her calendar so she didn’t forget.
+Next.”
+But then she explained that, for the price, location, and good recommendations from other moms in her neighborhood, she was more than willing to call once a week.
+She even scheduled the weekly call-in on her calendar.